DevExpress/devextreme-documentation/api-reference/50 Common/utils/ui/dxScheduler/dxScheduler.md

 ---
 ---
 ##### shortDescription
-A namespace object for Scheduler static methods.
+An object that serves as a namespace for static [Scheduler](/Documentation/ApiReference/UI_Widgets/dxScheduler/) methods.

 ---
 <!-- Description goes here -->